Our Team

 Tony commenced with Leadership Victoria as our Corporate Services Manger in March 2021.
 He has brought a new level of professionalism, passion, and advice, that have provided the LV Board and team with improved business information to make more informed and purposeful decisions.

-Eugene Ezra, Events and Programs Coordinator
+Ezra Eugene, Events and Programs Lead

-Eugene is an event professional who is passionate about contributing to a greater purpose.
+Ezra is an event professional who is passionate about contributing to a greater purpose.
 After coming to Australia in 2011, she first joined student organisations where she learned that serving communities led to internal growth and accomplishment.
 She began her leadership and event training by participating in a charity project, focusing on improving welfare for underprivileged youths through education and innovative financing.
 She then continued the event journey, managing and delivering charity events to provide funding and educational opportunities for children with special needs in Indonesia.
 Passionate about people, leadership and successful events, she has been exploring the industry ever since, including cultural, theatrical, private and corporate events.

-Eugene earned her Bachelor of Communication, focusing on areas of advertising, campaigns & events, and continued with her master’s degree study in early childhood education, which she completed in 2016.
+Ezra earned her Bachelor of Communication, focusing on areas of advertising, campaigns & events, and continued with her master’s degree study in early childhood education, which she completed in 2016.
 Her strong background in organisations had assisted her to professionally work in both event and education sectors.

 Enthusiastic to be a part of Leadership Victoria, she aims to amplify her communication, dedication and confidence to make an influential impact on the communities.